Hadronic tensor molecule $B_c^{\ast +}B_c^{\ast -}$: Spectroscopic parameters and of the molecule

 comply with these constraints.
 In fact, at maximal and minimal values of $ M^{2}$ the pole contribution on the average in $s_{0}$ is $\mathrm{PC} \approx 0.50$ and $\mathrm{PC}\approx 0.68$, correspondingly.
 The nonperturbative term is negative and establishes at $M^{2}=9.5~\mathrm{GeV} ^{2}$ approximately $1\%$ of the full result.
 The parameter $\mathrm{PC}$ as a function of $M^{2}$ is depicted in Fig.\ \ref{fig:PC}, where all curves overshoot the border $\mathrm{PC}=0.5$.

 We compute mean values of $m$ and $\Lambda $ over the regions Eq.\ (\ref {eq:Wind1}) and find

 The results in Eq.\ (\ref{eq:Result1}) amount to SR predictions at the point $M^{2}=9.5~\mathrm{GeV}^{2}$ and $s_{0}=185~\mathrm{GeV}^{2}$, where $ \mathrm{PC}\approx 0.59$.
-This guaranties the prevalence of $\mathrm{PC}$ in the quantities $m$ and $\Lambda $.
-The main sources of ambiguities in Eq.\ ( \ref{eq:Result1}) are parameters $M^{2}$ and $s_{0}$.
+This guaranties prevalence of $\mathrm{PC}$ in the quantities $m$ and $\Lambda $.
+The main sources of ambiguities in Eq.\ (\ref {eq:Result1}) are parameters $M^{2}$ and $s_{0}$: Errors generated by uncertainties in the quark masses and gluon condensate are negligibly small.
 Relevant errors constitutes $\pm 0.6\%$ of the mass $m$, which proves reliability of the extracted result.
 Such accuracy is achieved due to the sum rule for $m$, Eq.\ (\ref{eq:Mass}), which is a ratio of correlators.
-Consequently, variations of these functions due to changes of $M^{2}$, and $s_{0}$ recompense in $m$ and stabilize the result.
+Consequently, variations of these functions due to changes of $M^{2}$, and $ s_{0}$ recompense in $m$ and stabilize the result.
 Ambiguities of the current coupling $\Lambda $ are equal to $\pm 11.6\%$ remaining nevertheless inside borders allowable for SR studies.
-In Fig.\ \ref{fig:Mass}, we depict $m$ as a function of $M^{2}$ and $s_{0}$.
+In Fig.\ \ref{fig:Mass}, we depict $ m$ as a function of $M^{2}$ and $s_{0}$.